This article is intended for information purposes only and should not be construed as professional advice.

 If you want to save a few bucks, avoid a few dates such as July 1 (Canada Day) or the end of the month.
 Picking a day in the middle of the week rather than the weekend can also be helpful.
 Make sure to ask your employer for time off around this date.

-The less junk you keep, the faster your move will go!
-Start the cleanup process ASAP: cupboards, drawers, storage spaces, sheds...Over the days, separate what you can into four groups.
-They are items that you can:
+The more junk you get rid of, the faster your move will go!
+Start the cleanup process ASAP: cupboards, drawers, storage spaces, sheds, etc. Separate things into four groups as follows.

 Purchasing boxes can cost a pretty penny.
 A few weeks before you move, look for boxes at nearby businesses.
 Opt for smaller ones to minimize the risk of injury.